Sbotga/info/en/COMMANDS.md

     - `[region]`: What event region to view (eg. EN event schedule)
         - Optional, defaults to EN.
 ### Guess Commands
-> [!IMPORTANT]
-> Guessing game commands can only be run in servers due to how it works.
-Leaderboards and stats can be run anywhere (including in DMs).

 - `/guess hint` - Get a hint for the current ongoing guess.
 - `/guess end` - End the current ongoing guess.
 - `/guess stats <guess_type> [lb_rank] [user]` - View the guess stats of a specified user.